-As a church, we recognize that health is far more than absence of disease and we believe that God has made us to experience abundant life.
-Our hope is that the holistic approach Faith Community Nursing offers will serve individuals, families, and our wider-community – being a tangible witness to the life-restoring grace of Jesus.
+As a church, we recognize that health is far more than the absence of disease and we believe that God has made us to experience abundant life.
+Our hope is that the holistic approach that the Faith Community Nursing Ministry offers will serve individuals, families, and our wider-community – being a tangible witness to the life-restoring grace of Jesus.
 Faith Community Nurses focus on the promotion of health within the context of the values, beliefs, practices, mission and ministry of our faith community.

 In additional to personal consultation, she will be serving our community by:

 - Promoting health education through activities, classes, and groups